QTNM/Electron-Tracking/examples/ScatteringExample/README.md

 Scorers: (a) interactions in the gas - track ID, parent ID, kinetic energy and global time; (b) entering the stopwatch disk - track ID and global time.
 Output in ROOT file.

 Scorers try two different methods, ID's only for first occurrence of a track; energy and time for every single step.
-Optional,
-add deposited energy scoring later, maybe post-step in addition to current pre-step scoring.
+Currently post-step kinetic energy scoring.

 ## Build instruction